-Course Objective: This course aims to educate students on concept of systematics, taxonomic keys, classification of flowering plants, botanical nomenclature, plant molecular systematics, plant collection and documentation, male and female gametophyte, pollination and pollen pistil interaction.
+Course Objective: This course aims to educate students on the concept of systematics, taxonomic keys, classification of flowering plants, botanical nomenclature, plant molecular systematics, plant collection and documentation, male and female gametophyte, pollination, and pollen pistil interaction.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 To acquaint students with systematics, taxonomic evidences and botanical nomenclature.
-CO2 Students will be learnt about plant molecular systematics and plant documentation methods.
-CO3 This course explores the reproductive biology.
-The students will effectively communicate scientific knowledge of how plant reproduce.
-CO4 Acquire knowledge about the different interaction and apomixes.
+Course outcomes (CO): On successful completion of this course, the students will be able to:

+CO1 To acquaint students with systematics, taxonomic nomenclature.
+CO2 Students will learn about plant molecular systematics and plant documentation methods.
+CO3 This course explores reproductive biology.
+The students will effectively communicate scientific knowledge of how plants reproduce.

+CO4 Acquire knowledge about the different interactions and apomixes.